Scammers Give “Like” to Facebook

 Fishy Facebook Scammer is Fishy

-First thing that strikes me as odd is that she mentions the FBI.
+The first thing that strikes me as odd is that she mentions the FBI.
 Really?
 That is how you want to reassure me that this so-called lottery is legit by saying it is “100% real and legit” and the “FBI is aware of the lottery promo?”
 As if the FBI has nothing better to do than to monitor a lottery that Facebook supposedly is offering.

 Anyway.
 In the link that is provided by “Emily,” once you click the link, it will compromise your computer, causing it to be riddled with malware, spyware, and even keylogging programs.
-If you have a good internet security software on your computer, it should alert you of the potential dangers and not even let you on the page.
+If you have good internet security software on your computer, it should alert you of the potential dangers and not even let you on the page.

 If you continue talking to “Emily,” she will ask you for your personal information and your address.
 She will then go on to say that your winnings will be delivered via FedEx and they will contact you to pay a fee.